-We represent institutional, group practice and individual providers regionally and nationally and handle the transactional, operational, administrative and courtroom hurdles faced by health care organizations.
+We represent institutional, group practice and individual providers, life sciences companies, laboratories, health IT companies, clinical research organizations (CRO), and other health care entities regionally and nationally and handle the regulatory, transactional, operational, administrative and courtroom hurdles faced by these health care organizations.
 Our attorneys have experience in all aspects of health care law, including regulatory compliance, state and federal agency audits and investigations, pharmacy law, and complex health care litigation matters, ranging from fraud and abuse allegations to Medicare/Medicaid audits and appeals to health care licensure and certificate of need matters.
 Whatever the client needs, our health care practice group provides knowledgeable and experienced attorneys from coast-to-coast.

 We have the experience in the ever-changing health care regulatory legal landscape.
 Our attorneys guide clients in their compliance initiatives, including developing policies and procedures with clients to meet their stated compliance needs, including compliance with federal and state health care program laws, such as: